Transcatheter Aortic-Valve Replacement with a Self-Expanding Valve in Low-Risk Patients

 Source: View publication →

-In patients with severe symptomatic aortic stenosis at low surgical risk, TAVR with a self-expanding bioprosthesis demonstrated noninferiority to SAVR for the primary endpoint of all-cause mortality or disabling stroke at 24 months, with outcomes remaining comparable through 5-year follow-up.
+In patients with severe aortic stenosis who were at low surgical risk, TAVR with a self-expanding bioprosthesis was noninferior to surgical aortic valve replacement regarding the composite of death or disabling stroke at 24 months.

 Key Findings